(Updated August 2021)

 |Transmitter Hunting Links

-For general/personal enquiries email firstname.lastname@example.org.
-Otherwise use the links below.
+For general/personal enquiries use this email link.
+For products use the links below.

 1. VHF Sniffer MK4 A ready-to-go processor controlled synthesized auto-ranging foxhunt sniffer covering both 120 and 144MHz bands.

-The new version (V3.1) is functionally identical.
+The current version is now 4.2.
+Functionally this version is similar to V4.1 and V4.0 with a few minor enhancements.
 Please use this link to request pricing etc. Dont forget to include a delivery address so postage can be accurately calculated.MK4 Manuals:

 pdf Manual for V3.0 - (For v3.0 hardware and v3.0.xx firmware)